 Nostalgia, tradition, and desperation

 Whether it is their family tradition, good old-fashioned desperation, or the nostalgia of walking the decorated streets of their hometown, people like to shop locally in the days just before Christmas.
-Consumer Reports suggests nearly 10% of consumers will be shopping on Christmas Eve.
+Consumer Reports suggests nearly 10% of consumers typically shop on Christmas Eve.
 Whatever the reason, the outcome is the same: late-season shoppers buy locally.

 Shipping logistics closer to Christmas also factor in shopper behavior.
 Even with services like Amazon Prime’s two-day shipping, not all regions can support the influx of parcels to process, and nobody wants their gifts to arrive late.
 Shipping logistics influence buying behavior and drive sales more at a local level than online with Christmas around the corner.
 In fact, where sales skyrocket for local business owners, it plummets for online commerce.

 The COVID-19 pandemic has made things even crazier, both for local shops and for online sales.
 Hardly anyone will guarantee shipping within a set period, and if they do, it’ll likely be with a lot of disclaimers about supply chain problems, weather-related slowdowns, difficulty filling key positions, etc. so they can have an excuse to not fulfill your order quite when you expected it.

 This crazy employment situation is also having a huge impact on local retailers, restaurants, and shops, because it’s harder than ever to hire extra help for the holiday rush.
 Whether from fear of COVID or from a lack of potential employees to hire, it’s unclear exactly why this is such a problem, but the fact remains that the holiday sales season is very unpredictable in the time of the pandemic.

 How can gig workers, Uber drivers, contractors, and the self-employed benefit from the holiday sales season?